 So many people assess dysphagia in the same manner, at least from my observations.
 Sit with them while they eat a meal, feel laryngeal elevation and trial diet modifications.
-I have rarely seen people do a thorough dysphagia bedside evaluation.
+I have rarely watched SLPs complete a thorough dysphagia bedside evaluation.

 A thorough dysphagia exam is vital and necessary for treatment.
-A good bedside examination with instrumental assessment will aid you in accurate assessment for thorough and appropriate treatment for dysphagia.
+A good Clinical Swallowing Examination with instrumental assessment will aid you in accurate assessment for thorough and appropriate treatment for dysphagia.

 - Leder, S..B., Suiter, D.M., & Warner, H.L.
 (2009).
 Answering orientation questions and following single-step verbal commands: effect on aspiration status.
 Dysphagia, 24(3), 290-295.